Roy Rosenzweig Center for History and New Media: Public history

 Many of the center's projects are public history projects with an explicit focus on broad, public audiences.
 After Rosenzweig's death, Tom Scheinfeldt finished the creation of Gulag: Many Days, Many Lives, a web-based exhibit funded by NEH and developed in collaboration with the Gulag Museum in Perm, Russia, that provides a multifaceted consideration of the human struggle for survival in the Gulag, the brutal and often lethal Soviet system of forced labor concentration camps.

 Another high profile public project is Sheila Brennan and Sharon Leon's Histories of the National Mall, a website optimized for mobile viewing that allows visitors to the National Mall to view its history onsite.
 The website won the National Council on Public History's award for outstanding public history projects in 2015.

 Hosted at the center until 2017, History News Network features articles, placing current events in historical perspective, written by historians of all political persuasions.

 Computational history

 One of Rosenzweig's last NEH grants, continued by Cohen after his death, was to research, develop, and test tools for text mining.
 Recent projects in the area of computational history include Sheila Brennan and Lincoln Mullen's NEH-funded Mapping American Elections; Lincoln Mullen's American Public Bible, which builds on the Library of Congress' Chronicling America collection; and Jessica Otis' National Science Foundation funded Death by Numbers, on the early modern London bills of mortality.

 R2 Studios

 CHNM began podcasting in 2007 with the Digital Campus TV project.
 In 2021, with funding from the Andrew W. Mellon Foundation, it formally created a podcasting division known as R2 Studios.
-Recent podcasts include Abigail Mullen's Consolation Prize, which focuses on the history of early American consuls, and Kelly's The Green Tunnel, which focuses on the 100 years of history of the Appalachian Trail.
+Recent podcasts include Abigail Mullen's Consolation Prize, which focuses on the history of early American consuls, Kelly's The Green Tunnel, which focuses on the 100 years of history of the Appalachian Trail, and James Ambuske's Worlds Turned Upside Down on the American Revolution.